 Forget the stories about Pablo Escobar and drug wars, the rich history and beauty of Colombia (found both in its cities and the people) are what keep travellers going back.
 Medellin itself is known for having a solid infrastructure – which includes tons of FREE Wi-Fi in its malls, cafes and even in some public spaces, so you won’t have to rely solely on the data on your SIM card if you don’t want to.
-The popular area of El Poblado is chock full of hostels and hotels but if being part of a dedicated community of entrepreneurs is more your speed, co-living options like 20Mission and coworking spaces like Atom House are there to keep you happy.
+The popular area of El Poblado is chock full of hostels and hotels but if being part of a dedicated community of entrepreneurs is more your speed, there are countless co-living and co-working spaces to keep you happy.

 Spain lands on our list more than once, which is understandable given that every region has its own distinct climate and personality.
 Tarifa is a windy city in the southernmost point of Europe on land – a dream location for kite surfers and those looking to venture over to Morocco via ferry at some point during their stay.
 There’s only one coworking space, La Cocotera, which doubles as a hostel, so you can have all your nomadic needs met under one roof.
 A lot of places don’t have Wi-Fi, so this is one location where you will want to keep a SIM card handy, but the iffy internet is not enough to keep nomads away.
 Into making connections while you travel?
 Tarifa has a Facebook group for that too.